 As a guitarist for more than a decade, I consider music to be one of my major passions, secretly (well, I guess not so much anymore) imagining what it’d be like to make it to the big leagues.
 Growing up, I frequented local shows around New Haven as often as my allowance would permit.
-As such, I grew up with a deep appreciation of Connecticut’s music scene, which my time at the Arts Council has only deepened—especially in this year’s United Arts Campaign.
+The rest of my allowance was saved up so that I could buy my first guitar.
+In hindsight, I probably should have looked into the Traveler Guitar series, seeing as I took my guitar everywhere.
+Due to visiting all the local shows, I grew up with a deep appreciation of Connecticut’s music scene, which my time at the Arts Council has only deepened-especially in this year’s United Arts Campaign.

 Every year, we commission local musicians to release an exclusive EP or small album of songs for donors who contribute $100 or more to our Campaign.
 This year, String Theorie, an instrumental World Fusion trio composed of guitarist Joel Weik, bassist Karl Messerschmidt and percussionist Jordan Critchley from central CT, agreed to be our featured band.
 To learn more about the band’s inspirations, motivations and, well, music, I asked them a few questions.
 Here’s what they said: